alxndrTL/losscape/README.md

 ## Installation 📦

-You can install `losscape` via pip:
+You can install `losscape` with pip:

 ```
 pip install losscape